crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 which make those libraries.
 This allows developers to iterate quickly on the libraries, in the same exact manner they would iterate on microservices.

-It is true that this so-called monolith of libraries project (**mono-library-service**) must be released as one unit.
-If your programmers have unit tested and generally tested properly, meaning the interfaces perform as expected, then the assembly of the libraries into a system is a non-event, and the code can be shipped at least as quickly as any microservices stack.
+It is true that this so-called monolith of libraries project (*mono-library-service ?*) must be released as one unit.
+If your programmers have unit tested and generally tested properly, meaning the interfaces perform as expected, then the assembly of the libraries into a system is a non-event!
+The code can be shipped at least as quickly as any microservices stack.

-The benefits of libraries go beyond here; way beyond the immediate observable cost of **not** running the microservice.
+The benefits of libraries go beyond here; way beyond the immediate observable cost of avoiding the microservice.

-You actually save 5x by using this approach.
+You can actually increase productivity 5x by using this approach.

 Here is why.

 For each service you build, you also need to build at least *FIVE* more environments to deploy any service: